 As many other exchanges, Bgogo does not accept US-investors on its platform.
 If you’re from the US and you’re looking for the trading platform that is just right for you, don’t worry.
 Use our Exchange Finder to find an appropriate exchange accepting US-investors.

 The platform launched in May 2018 and has since then gained a fair market share among cryptocurrency traders.
 Its 24 hour trading volume on the date of first writing this review, being 27 March 2019, was USD 565 million.
 This placed Bgogo on the top 20 on the list of the exchanges with the highest 24 hour trading volumes.
 On 23 September 2019, the 24 hour trading volume had increased to USD 634 million, then placing it on place no. 27 on the list of the exchanges with the highest 24 hour trading volumes.
-However, on the date of last updating this review (20 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume was only USD 2.5 million.
+However, on the date of last updating this review (20 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume was only USD 2.4 million.
 Needless to say, this is a dramatic drop in trading volume and we do not know the cause of it.

 Bgogo also has a certain system in place that they call “Trading Rewards”.
 Essentially, the system rewards users with 200% of their trading fees in Bgogo-tokens.
 If you’re lucky, you might even receive 2x that.
 Whether or not you receive the double multiplier depends on how many “BGG HODL Points” you have accumulated.
 More detailed can be found at the Bgogo-website, but this picture is the exchange’s main illustration of it:

 Different from most other cryptocurrency exchanges, Bgogo’s claim to fame is that they have “supernode listing authority”.
 These are the top 19 supernodes at Bgogo on the date of writing this review: